Exploration of Jupiter: Proposed missions

-Canceled missions
+Cancelled missions

 Because of the possibility of subsurface liquid oceans on Jupiter's moons Europa, Ganymede and Callisto, there has been great interest in studying the icy moons in detail.
 Funding difficulties have delayed progress.
-The Europa Orbiter was a planned NASA mission to Europa, which was canceled in 2002.
+The Europa Orbiter was a planned NASA mission to Europa, which was cancelled in 2002.
 Its main objectives included determining the presence or absence of a subsurface ocean and identifying candidate sites for future lander missions.
-NASA's JIMO (Jupiter Icy Moons Orbiter), which was canceled in 2005, and a European Jovian Europa Orbiter mission were also studied, but were superseded by the Europa Jupiter System Mission.
+NASA's JIMO (Jupiter Icy Moons Orbiter), which was cancelled in 2005, and a European Jovian Europa Orbiter mission were also studied, but were superseded by the Europa Jupiter System Mission.

 The Europa Jupiter System Mission (EJSM) was a joint NASA/ESA proposal for exploration of Jupiter and its moons.
 In February 2009 it was announced that both space agencies had given this mission priority ahead of the Titan Saturn System Mission.
 The proposal included a launch date of around 2020 and consisted of the NASA-led Jupiter Europa Orbiter, and the ESA-led Jupiter Ganymede Orbiter.
 ESA's contribution had encountered funding competition from other ESA projects.
 However, the Jupiter Europa Orbiter (JEO), NASA's contribution, was considered by the Planetary Decadal Survey to be too expensive.
 The survey supported a cheaper alternative to JEO.
 In the end, the whole EJSM mission, with all the proposed spacecraft from NASA and ESA (and JAXA), was cancelled (along with various related Roscosmos proposals).
 However, the ESA JUICE spacecraft and the NASA Europa Clipper spacecraft, which grew out of the cancelled EJSM, were built later.

 Human exploration

-While scientists require further evidence to determine the extent of a rocky core on Jupiter, its Galilean moons provide the potential opportunity for future human exploration.
+Jupiter's Galilean moons provide the potential opportunity for future human exploration.
 In 2003, NASA proposed a program called Human Outer Planets Exploration (HOPE) that involved sending astronauts to explore the Galilean moons.
 NASA has projected a possible attempt some time in the 2040s.
 In the Vision for Space Exploration policy announced in January 2004, NASA discussed missions beyond Mars, mentioning that a "human research presence" may be desirable on Jupiter's moons.
 Before the JIMO mission was cancelled, NASA administrator Sean O'Keefe stated that "human explorers will follow."

-The Jovian system in general poses particular disadvantages for human missions because of the severe radiation conditions prevailing in Jupiter's magnetosphere and the planet's particularly deep gravitational well.
+The Jovian system in general poses particular disadvantages for human missions because of the severe radiation conditions prevailing in Jupiter's magnetosphere.